NVIDIA-AI-IOT/deepstream_dockers/README.md

-# DeepStream 7.1 Open Source Dockerfiles Guide
+# DeepStream 8.0 Open Source Dockerfiles Guide

 The documentation here is intended to help customers build the Open Source DeepStream Dockerfiles.

-This information is useful for both x86 systems with dGPU setup and NVIDIA Jetson devices.
+This information is useful for both x86 systems with dGPU setup and NVIDIA Jetson Thor only devices.

 Improvements from previous releases.
-(A) Building Jetson dockers on x86 Linux PCs (cross-compile on x86)
+(A) Building Jetson Thor dockers on x86 Linux PCs (cross-compile on x86).
-(B) Consolidation of Dockerfiles into a single docker directory
+(B) Dockerfiles into different directories based on platform (Jetson or x86).
 (C) Build setup files to put all of the files in correct location for the various build x86 and x86 crosss-compile (for Jetson).

+NOTE: Jetson Thor support only.
+Also x86 uses CUDA 12.8 and Jetson Thor uses Cuda 13.

 ## 1 Additional Installation to use all DeepStreamSDK Features within the docker container.